 Cloning a published profile is the easiest way to create a custom image profile.
 Cloning a profile is especially useful if you want to remove a few VIBs from a profile, or if you want to use hosts from different vendors and want to use the same basic profile, but want to add vendor-specific VIBs.
 VMware partners or large installations might consider creating a new profile.

-Install the vSphere PowerCLI and all prerequisite software.
+- Install the PowerCLI and all prerequisite software.
 See vSphere ESXi Image Builder Installation and Usage.

 The cmdlet returns one or more SoftwareDepot objects.